Division of Student Affairs

 The Relationship Violence and Sexual Assault Prevention (RVSP) program promotes education and awareness of intimate partner violence, sexual assault, harassment, and stalking on campus.
 An advocate is available to provide advocacy, support, and referral services to students impacted by sexual and/or relationship violence.
 Anonymous forms to report an incident are available online.
 Additionally, the RVSP program hosts a number of training opportunities for faculty, staff, and students on response and advocacy.
 Educational outreach programs highlighting the impact of violence include but are not limited to the: Clothesline Project, Silent Witness Project, and the Red Flag Campaign.
 These programs are available to any student group or organization, as are various programs on: healthy relationships, how to intervene and support your peers, and information on community resources.
 Volunteer positions and internships are available for students wanting to take a stand to end violence.
 A victim of sexual and/or relationship violence that has occurred on campus should notify the UTA Police Department immediately at 817-272-3003.
 The RVSP Coordinator may assist in: discussing available options, resource connection, safety planning, reporting the incident to the Police Department, and can be contacted Monday-Friday, 8 a.m.-5 p.m., at 817-272-3506.

-Student Activities and Organizations serves as a focal point of out-of-classroom involvement and engagement at UT Arlington.
+Student Organizations serves as a focal point of out-of-classroom involvement and engagement at UTA.
 Participation in co-curricular activities helps students gain valuable skills and experiences that complement academic work, enhances leadership, and enriches the collegiate experience.
-Major program areas include campus activities and student organizations.

 B170 Lower Level, University Center · Box 19355 · 817-272-2354 · www.uta.edu/conduct